New roller coaster will flip you upside down 9 times

 The remaining attractions in Steelers Country will open at a later date.

-Pittsburgh residents Jack Thompson, 67, and his son, Gavin Virag, 28, won a contest to be the first riders on Steel Curtain.
+Pittsburgh residents Jack Thompson (right), 67, and his son, Gavin Virag, 28, won a contest to be the first riders on Steel Curtain.
 This is their reaction at the end of the ride on Friday, July 12, 2019.

 Kennywood